Flag of California: Lone Star of California

 In January 1837 a small army led by Alvarado was heading through the town of Santa Barbara when he got the idea of making a flag.
 He ordered his men to bring him a Mexican flag and in the white stripe he wrote "Independence for California."
-The flag was given to Father Duran of the local Mission to be bless.
+The flag was given to Father Duran of the local Mission to be blessed.
 A year later it was carried by Alvarado's men in the Battle of San Buenaventura and raised over the Mission after the affair.
-During the Battle of San Juan Capistrano Captain Salvador Vallejo carried with him a massive white flag with a large red scroll with the inscription: "IF OUR ENEMIES DO NOT SURRENDER, I SHALL HAVE THEM BEHEADED!"
+During the battle of San Juan Capistrano, Captain Salvador Vallejo carried with him a massive white flag with a large red scroll with the inscription: "IF OUR ENEMIES DO NOT SURRENDER, I SHALL HAVE THEM BEHEADED!"